 What are the details for a Test Site?

-The Oracle B2C Service (Oracle RightNow/RNOW) product provides the option to create a copy of your Oracle B2C Service production site to provide an environment for testing new changes prior to rolling out changes in the production environment.
-The Oracle Service Cloud test site may also be used as a training site for new or existing staff members.
+Configuration Assistant provides you the ability to create a copy of your Oracle B2C Service production site for testing changes prior to rolling out changes in the production environment.
+The Oracle B2C Service test site may also be used as a training site for new or existing staff members.

 Test sites are included with your license.
 How many test sites are allowed are determined by your license.
 You can see how many test sites you are allowed in the Configuration Assistant or you can ask your sales account manager.
 See the following answer for instructions on accessing the Configuration Assistant: